DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

 ## Lean Process Factory

-What we want to cover in this session
+Reusable tools and processes, tailored and in evolution, to finally defeat waterfall and guarantee delivered value

 * Kanban (not Scrum)
 * Project Inception and Vision
 * Team Kickoff
 * Assumptions, Hypotheses
-* Design Studio and Prototype as Initial MVP
+* Design Studio and Prototype towards Initial MVP
 * DevOps and Team Provisioning
-< Development Workflow with Everything in Code
+* Development Workflow with Everything in Code
 * DevOps, Server Provisioning and Deployment
 Note:
-Project Inception and Vision means that there has to be some starting point, based on input from the client and a first processing of that input (which may have come from a full RFP round trip or simply a telephone conversation) into something that understands the problem, product and market in terms of value.
+That's a mighty phrase up there.
+If we understood what it says and knew how to do it we could end this session right now and go have a beer.
+With your Lean Process Factory, how do you defeat rockstars, divas and waterfall and get the whole team working in parallel?
+How do you and your client together not stop until you are sure value has been delivered?

+pic showing not only waterfall but handoff as well.

+pic showing staggered handoff

+pic showing the team and the client working in parallel